by Bill McBride on 5/08/2012 10:37:00 AM

 The number of total nonfarm job openings has increased by 1.3 million since the end of the recession in June 2009.

 The quits rate can serve as a measure of workers’ willingness or ability to change jobs.
 In March, the quits rate was unchanged for total nonfarm, total private, and government.
 The number of quits was 2.1 million in March 2012, up from 1.8 million at the end of the recession in June 2009.

 This is a new series and only started in December 2000.

 Note: The difference between JOLTS hires and separations is similar to the CES (payroll survey) net jobs headline numbers.
 This report is for March, the most recent employment report was for April.

-Notice that hires (purple) and total separations (red and blue columns stacked) are pretty close each month.
-When the purple line is above the two stacked columns, the economy is adding net jobs - when it is below the columns, the economy is losing jobs.
+Notice that hires (dark blue) and total separations (red and light blue columns stacked) are pretty close each month.
+When the blue line is above the two stacked columns, the economy is adding net jobs - when it is below the columns, the economy is losing jobs.

 Jobs openings increased in March to 3.737 million, up from 3.565 million in February.
 The number of job openings (yellow) has generally been trending up, and openings are up about 17% year-over-year compared to March 2011.
 This is the highest level for job openings since July 2008.

 Quits increased in March, and quits are now up about 8.5% year-over-year and quits are now at the highest level since 2008.
 These are voluntary separations and more quits might indicate some improvement in the labor market. (see light blue columns at bottom of graph for trend for "quits").

 Posted by Bill McBride on 5/08/2012 10:37:00 AM